thisisishara/plex_deployment/README.md

 ```
 This will clone the frontend and backend projects required for the deployment which have been added to this repo as git submodules.

-Please make sure to create `.env` files in the `frontend` and `backend` directories as specified in the `README.md` files in those directories.
+Please make sure to create the `.env` file in the `backend` directory as specified in the `README.md` file in the backend directory.

 ### ⚠️ Important
-- Make sure the backend port is the same in both frontend and backend .env files
+- Make sure the backend port is the same in both services in the docker compose file.
 - Make sure to add a valid `mongodb connection URL` in the backend .env file.
 You can create a new Atlas cluster for free [here](https://www.mongodb.com/cloud/atlas/register).
 The connection string should look similar to `mongodb+srv://<username>:<password>@<cluster>.mongodb.net`.
 - Make sure to add a valid `deepseek API Key` in the backend .env file.
 You can obtain after registering on [deepseek platform](https://platform.deepseek.com/sign_in).
 After registration is done, visit [here](https://platform.deepseek.com/api_keys).
 - Without above configurations, the services will not work as expected.